-The drive controllers have temperature-dependent resistors in the charging circuit that prevent the devices from being damaged when being connected to the grid after a fault, such as a short-circuited DC link, incorrect wiring, etc. These resistors are heated when charging the DC link.
-In order to prevent overloading, a specified, minimum time period must be maintained between energizing two devices.
+The supply modules have temperature-dependent resistors in the charging circuit that prevent devices from being damaged when being connected to the grid after a fault, such as a short-circuited DC link, incorrect wiring, etc. These resistors are heated when charging the DC link.